.AVIF File Extension

 An AVIF file is an image saved in the AV1 Image file format developed by the Alliance for Open Media.
 It contains compressed image data, similar to a .JPEG or .PNG file.
 The AV1 Image format was designed as an alternative to the JPEG, PNG, and .WEBP formats.

 As of late 2020, many companies have begun using or adding support for AVIF files.
-Notably, Netflix has begun using AVIF files internally, Google has added AVIF support to the Google Chrome web browser, and Microsoft has provided users with a codec that can be used to view AVIF images in programs like Microsoft Paint.
-More companies and programs are expected to add support for AVIF images as the AV1 Image format becomes more popular.
+Notably, Netflix has begun using AVIF files internally, and Google has added AVIF support to Android 12 and the Chrome web browser.
+Microsoft has also provided users with a codec that can be used to view AVIF images in programs like Microsoft Paint.
+In addition, more companies and programs are expected to add support for AVIF images as the AV1 Image format becomes more popular.

 How do I open an AVIF file?